artgon/artgon.github.com/_posts/2013-06-29-angularjs-role-based-auth.md

 One of the more useful plugins for angular is [ui-router](https://github.com/angular-ui/ui-router "UI Router").
 This plugin allows you to create more powerful constructs with your states by using inheritance and substate transitions.
-Using _ui-router_, our route definition would as follows:
+Using _ui-router_, our route definition would be as follows:

 {% highlight javascript %}
 angular.module('yourApp').config(function ($stateProvider, $urlRouterProvider) {